watterott/HDMI-Adapter/src/HDMI-Display/patches/readme.txt

-Copy these files in your Arduino 1.0.6 programm directory:
+Copy these files in your Arduino 1.0.6 program directory:
 <ARDUINO>/hardware/arduino/cores/arduino/

 Absolute Mouse Mode based on: